rnwood/DvJs/README.md

 ## Available Plugin Types

 Supports (tested) messages: `Create`, `Update`, `Delete`, `<custom API message for row scoped API>` for all of below.

+Post-operation events must supply a pre-image named "PreImage" with all attributes.
+This is to allow change detection.

 ### DvJs.JavascriptCodePlugin
 The Javascript script to execute should be placed in the unsecure configuration for the plugin step.